ansys/pyturbowizard/doc/ConfigFile.md

   - ```"BC_OUT_VolumeFlow"```: Volume flow outlet boundary condition (mass flow inlet).
     - ```"BC_OUT_VolumeFlowDensity"```: Fluid density of outlet volume flow.

-**Note**: If you want to use profile data for the inlet or outlet, you must still define a corresponding expression.
+**Note:** If you want to use profile data for the inlet or outlet, you must still define a corresponding expression.
 However, you can specify a dummy value.
 For example, you might specify a profile for outlet pressure like this:

 ```"BC_OUT_p": "-1 [Pa]"```

 #### Domain mapping

-In the ```"locations"``` section, you must map the different regions of your mesh accordingly.
+In the ```"locations"``` section, map the different regions of your mesh accordingly.
 Note that every location input is a list, which means that you can map multiple regions.
 For example, ```["inlet1","inlet2"]```.

 You can also specify interfaces as follows: